-In her arm is her child In search of whom she wanders through the wild
+In her arm is her child for whom she scours the wild

-A number of proverbs focus on unexpected yet not too infrequent interesting natural occurrences.
+A number of proverbs portray certain interesting and unexpected, yet not too rare, natural phenomena.
 Khakêk asa cheddo, sôdta sogllo vaddo is one such.

 Khak (fem.) is an armpit — khakêk being its dative form — and vaddo (masc.) is a section of a village, a sub-village, a neighbourhood or, as it is often known in the west, a (geographical) community in which one lives.
 Khakêk marunk means to carry something under one’s arm.
 So Khakêk asa cheddo, Sôdta sogllo vaddo literally means “The boy is under one’s arm, (but) one looks for him in the whole neigbbourhood”.
 Since it is generally mothers who carry their children under their arms, we can assume that the one who carries, and searches for, the child is the child’s mother.